 The members of the Company's compensation committee are Robert A. Breakstone, Peter I. Finlay, Aron I. Schwartz, Earl V. Hedin, Catherine K. Choi and Edward J. Estrada, each of whom meets the independence standards established by the SEC for compensation committees and is independent for purposes of the 1940 Act and the NYSE Listed Company Manual.
-The Company currently does not have a chairperson of the compensation committee.
-The compensation committee operates pursuant to a written charter and meets periodically as necessary.
+The Company currently does not have a chairperson of the compensation committee operates pursuant to a written charter and meets periodically as necessary.
 A copy of the compensation committee's charter is available on the Company's website: www.cionbdc.com.
-The compensation committee is responsible for determining, or recommending to the Board for determination, the compensation, if any, of the Company's co-chief executive officers and all other executive officers.
-The compensation committee also assists the Board with matters related to compensation generally, except with respect to compensation of the directors.
+The compensation committee is responsible for determining, or recommending to the Board for determination, the compensation committee also assists the Board with matters related to compensation generally, except with respect to compensation of the directors.